ali-rantakari/peg-markdown-highlight/README.md

 - A Markdown parser for syntax highlighting, written in C. The parser itself should compile as is on OS X, Linux and Windows (at least).
 - Helper classes for syntax highlighting `NSTextView`s in Cocoa applications.
-- Simple example on how to highlight a `GtkTextView` in a GTK+ application.
+- A simple example on how to highlight a `GtkTextView` in a GTK+ application.
+- A simple example on how to highlight a `QTextEdit` in a Qt application.

 _Copyright 2011 Ali Rantakari_ -- <http://hasseg.org>

-This program uses the PEG grammar from John McFarlane's `peg-markdown` project, and the `greg` parser generator by Amos Wenger and \_why (`greg` is heavily based on `peg/leg` by Ian Piumarta).
+This program uses the PEG grammar from John McFarlane's `peg-markdown` project, and the `greg` parser generator by Why The Lucky Stiff and Amos Wenger (`greg` is heavily based on `peg/leg` by Ian Piumarta).
+It also contains an implementation of the merge sort algorithm for linked lists by Simon Tatham.

 Thanks to these gentlemen (and everyone who contributed to their projects) for making this one possible.

+_See the `LICENSE` file for licensing information._